- Publication 514 - Introductory Material

 If you participate in or cooperate with an international boycott during the tax year, your foreign taxes resulting from boycott activities will reduce the total taxes available for credit.
 See the instructions for line 12 in the Form 1116 instructions to figure this reduction.

 You must reduce your foreign taxes by a portion of any foreign taxes imposed on combined foreign oil and gas income.
-The amount of the reduction is the amount by which your foreign oil and gas taxes exceed the amount of your combined foreign oil and gas income multiplied by a fraction equal to your pre-credit U.S. tax liability (Form 1040, lines 44 and 46) divided by your worldwide taxable income.
+The amount of the reduction is the amount by which your foreign oil and gas taxes exceed the amount of your combined foreign oil and gas income multiplied by a fraction equal to your pre-credit U.S. tax liability (Form 1040, line 11a and Schedule 2 (Form 1040), line 46) divided by your worldwide taxable income.
 You may be entitled to carry over to other years taxes reduced under this rule.
 See Internal Revenue Code section 907(f).